ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular-cordova/loading-indicator.md

   }));
 ```

 The test tests should look something like this.
-Note that the two existing tests are change to use `async/await`:
+Note that the two existing tests are changed to use `async/await`:

 ```TypeScript
   describe('entering the page', () => {